 Equation~(\ref{eq:rateEq}) can be computed under arbitrary circumstances via a MC integration.
-We outline here the procedure of this calculation for the specific scenario where dark matter in a virialized halo falls onto the neutron star isotropically: \begin{enumerate} \item Sample a direction $\hat{v}$ from an isotropic distribution in $(\theta_v, \phi_v)$. \item Define a disk $\mathcal{A}$ perpendicular to $\hat{v}$ and centered at the origin with radius $R_\mathcal{A} \geq R_{s, \, {\rm max}}$, where $R_{s, \, {\rm max}}$ is the maximum radius of the conversion surface. \item Randomly sample a point uniformly from the disk $\vec{r}_{\mathcal{A}}$, and define the vector passing through $\vec{r}_{\mathcal{A}}$ in the direction $\hat{v}$ as $\vec{b}$. \item Extend the vector $\vec{b}$ forward and backward to radii $r \geq R_{s, \, {\rm max}}$, and compute the plasma frequency along the vector.
+We outline here the procedure of this calculation for the specific scenario where dark matter in a virialized halo falls onto the neutron star isotropically: \begin{enumerate} \item Sample a direction $\hat{v}$ from an isotropic distribution in $(\theta_v, \phi_v)$. \item Define a disk $\mathcal{A}$ perpendicular to $\hat{v}$ and centered at the origin with radius $R_\mathcal{A} \geq R_{s, \, {\rm max}}$, where $R_{s, \, {\rm max}}$ is the maximum radius of the conversion surface. \item Randomly sample a point uniformly from the disk $\vec{r}_{\mathcal{A}}$, and define the vector passing through $\vec{r}_{\mathcal{A}}$ in the direction $\hat{v}$ as $\vec{b}$. \footnote{We found that convergence can be increased by using importance sampling to preferentially map out the phase space at small radii where conversion probabilities are large.} \item Extend the vector $\vec{b}$ forward and backward to radii $r \geq R_{s, \, {\rm max}}$, and compute the plasma frequency along the vector.
 The points where $\omega_p \simeq m_a$ define the potential points of conversion $\vec{p}_i$.
-Without loss of generality, we choose the direction of the sourced photon to be in the direction of $\hat{v}$.\footnote{Note that since $\hat{v}$ was chosen isotropically in step 1, this MC procedure naturally accounts for the isotropic axion phase space distribution.} Notice that steps $2-4$ define a generic procedure for performing an arbitrary surface integral~\cite{Detwiler:2008bs}. \item At this point only the integration over $v$ remains.
+Notice that the aforementioned defines a generic procedure for performing an arbitrary surface integral~\cite{Detwiler:2008bs}.
+Performing the integration over the direction of the axion velocity can be done by randomly sampling from a unit sphere, and re-weighting the samples by $\hat{v} \cdot \hat{n}$.\footnote{Technically this sampling step is unnecessary, as one could just as well take $\hat{v}$ to be in the direction $\hat{b}$ (in this case the angular weight is built into the sampling itself).
+However, due to the fact that the conversion probability diverges in the limit $\hat{v} \cdot \hat{n} \rightarrow 0$, re-sampling improves convergence. } \item At this point only the integration over $v$ remains.